blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

 In many cases, it may be desired to make manual modifications to the imported scene.
-By default, this is not possible because if the source 3D asset changes, Godot will re-import the *whole* scene.
+By default, this is not possible because if the source 3D asset changes, Blazium will re-import the *whole* scene.

 However, it is possible to make local modifications by using *scene inheritance*.
 If you try to open the imported scene using **Scene > Open